Sankari-K/git-in-scala/docs/index.md

 ### Changes not staged for commit

-All files in the repo are iterated over (and if it is present in the `INDEX`) -
+All files in the `INDEX` are iterated over -

-* The current contents of the file are found, and the hash is computed.
+* If the file exists, and `newhash` isn't `null` (if `newhash` is null, that means the deletion of the file is staged) the current contents of the file are found, and the hash is computed.
 If that isn't equal to the `newhash` present in the `INDEX` for that file, there are untracked modifications.

+* If the file doesn't exist and if `newhash` is `null`, that means it was deleted outside of `wegit` - so this is an unstaged deletion (the only place where this case is being considered, please refer to known decisions made).

 ### Untracked files